 Hi Sweet Friends,

-I recently posted the picture above on Facebook with this caption:
+A while ago, I posted the picture above on Facebook with this caption:

 “Fill in the rest of this sentence: If I could give my younger self some nurturing advice, I would tell her (or him)…”